Poverty in Algeria: Political division and lack of democracy

 In a way to justify the nations economic position, many Algerians blame ineffective and unresponsive political leadership.
 The National Liberation Front reduced the nation to bankruptcy, contributing to the level of poverty within Algeria.
 Additionally, the Algerian Civil War between the government and armed Islamic Rebel groups between the years of 1991 and 2001, coupled with political tensions after the war, deteriorated the nations economic and political stability, reducing the quality of life for the population of Algeria, and in turn increasing levels of poverty.

 The absence of a democratic institute is a further source of poverty in Algeria.
-Although the president of Algeria, 80-year-old Abdelaziz Bouteflika, is well respected for getting the nation out of civil war and eliminating militant and radical jihadi groups, the administration under his instruction has grown intolerant of political conflict and press.
+Although the president of Algeria, 80-year-old Abdelaziz Bouteflika, was well respected for getting the nation out of civil war and eliminating militant and radical jihadi groups, the administration under his instruction has grown intolerant of political conflict and press.
 In addition, there is a struggle for power between the progressive National Liberation Front political party and conservative Islamic Front.
 Any political instability can have devastating effects on rates of poverty.